Published 31 Jan 2023

 - The obligations of subagents, sub-distributors, or sub-representatives if applicable.

-- Marketing rights – This defines the accepted marketing strategies and terms for selling the products and should include the following information:
+- Marketing rights – This defines the accepted marketing strategies and contract terms for selling the products and should include the following information:

 - Product prices and shipment fees.